Power Court Stadium

 Power Court Stadium is a football stadium under construction in Luton, Bedfordshire, that will become the home ground for Luton Town ahead of the 2028–29 season, replacing Kenilworth Road, the club's home since 1905.

-Power Court is the site of the former Luton power station, which was closed in 1969.
+Power Court is the site of the former Luton power station, which closed in 1969.
 It is intended that the new stadium will be part of a new mixed-use development in the centre of Luton containing housing, a hotel and a music venue.